 Schoolcraft Memorial Hospital and Manistique Area Schools are continually striving to keep your student’s health and safety at the forefront of any athletic experience.
 We are excited to use the ImPACT program as it will provide us with the best available means of managing concussions and preventing potential brain damage that can occur with multiple concussions.
 All students must have a completed permission slip and have appropriate signatures before any ImPACT testing can be performed.
 ImPACT testing will be provided every year.

-Please return the completed slips to the school office.
+Please return the completed slips to the school offices.

 •A concussion is a type of traumatic brain injury that results in temporary loss of normal brain function.